simongarton/AdventOfCode/readme.md

 ## 2023

+### Day 11: Cosmic Expansion

+Not sure if I love or hate this one <grin> Ostensibly it's a map, with the sum of shortest distances; the first wrinkle is that certain rows and/or columns are twice as wide/deep as others - yeah, I can manage this in memory - then part 2 means they are 1,000,000 times as wide/deep as others.
+Madness.
+Took about 90 minutes, answers < 200ms.

 ### Day 10: Pipe Maze

 Loved it !
 And made up for the easy yesterday.
 A maze / topology problem with a couple of really nice twists : a